Performing Arts in Libraries (PALS)

 Understand the actor’s tools of voice, body & imagination

-Adapt a piece of literature into a live performance
+Adapt a book into a live performance

 Engage an audience in narrative storytelling